 - Retail commission: When you sell products to customers outside of the doTERRA network, you make a 25% commission off your sales.
 This sounds promising, but it is really not easy to sell their expensive products!

 - Recruitment commission: This is the avenue through which you will be encouraged to make money from the business opportunity – recruit more people under you, to form your downline.
-When they recruit people under them, or when they make purchases, you make a commission too.
+When they recruit people under them, or when they make purchases, you make commissions and bonuses too.

 This is despite the fact that doTERRA pays out their “Fast Start Bonus”, whereby Wellness Advocates get to make a 20% commission on any orders placed by people whom they newly recruit, for the first 60 days after they sign up.